Psamcyite/hilink/README.md

 ---

-# HiLinks.
+# HiLink.

-HiLinks is a modern travel application built with Next.js 14, React.js, TypeScript, and Tailwind CSS.
+HiLink is a modern travel application built with Next.js 14, React.js, TypeScript, and Tailwind CSS.
 It provides users with a seamless and intuitive platform to plan their travel itineraries, explore destinations, and book accommodations.

 ## Features